sillero/togetherjs-bookmarklet/README.md

 togetherjs-bookmarklet
 ======================

-Just a bookmarklet for a easier use of the [TogetherJS](https://togetherjs.com) javascript collaboration library by [Mozilla](https://mozilla.org)
+Just a bookmarklet for a lazier use of the [TogetherJS](https://togetherjs.com) javascript collaboration library by [Mozilla](https://mozilla.org)

 ###Bookmarklet
 ```javascript